danieldufek03/Coding_Challenge/README.md

 ## Add a user to an Organizations

-Submit a POST request to http://localhost:8000/userorganizations/ with the following form data you will need to use the id field from both organizations and users Example...
+Submit a POST request to http://localhost:8000/userorganizations/ with the following form data you will need to use the username and name field from both organizations and users Example...
 ```
-users: 3
+users:Jimmy
-organizations: 2
+organizations:Nextel
 ```

 ## Delete a user from an Organizations